Runners' Edge Alaska FAQ's

 - File Claim (takes less than a minute).
 The app will walk you through what information they need.
 Reimbursify will charge you a small fee (less than $2.00)

 - Get reimbursed.
 The app will alert you when the claim has been received by your insurance company and then again when you should expect your reimbursement check in the mail, usually within 2-4 weeks.
 Nothing to mail out, no forms to fill!

 Note: if a claim get rejected for any reason, we will work with Reimbursify to find a solution and get you reimbursed!
 Runners’ Edge Alaska will provide a Superbill to you after you pay for your PT visit.
 The Superbill will have all information that you will need to submit your claim.
 Only PT visits (no Wellness) can get reimbursed.

-Runners’ Edge Alaska has no relationship with Medicare, therefore we can only provide personal training and wellness that is NOT MEDICALLY NECESSARY to Medicare beneficiaries.
+At this time, Runners’ Edge Alaska does not have a relationship with Medicare.
+Therefore, we can only provide personal training and wellness that is NOT MEDICALLY NECESSARY to Medicare beneficiaries.

 Do you communicate with my coach?
 I often feel that physical therapists tell me to stop doing things.

 Yes!
 We believe that one person cannot provide all of the service.
 We believe the communication between the team that takes care of you is of the most importance.
 We are working with many coaches in the Anchorage area to ensure their athletes are progressing well.
 We don’t take you out of training, game or competition (unless absolutely necessary); we work with your coach to make it possible for you to continue training safely without losing your fitness.

 Do I see a physical therapist when I’m injured?
 Can I see a physical therapist for prevention, when I’m not injured?
 Can a physical therapist help me to enhance my performance in my sport?